By: Elizabeth Williams, MD, FAAP

 How long should my child stay home with a group A strep infection?

-If your child has a throat or skin infection caused by group A strep bacteria, they shouldn't go back to school or childcare until they've been on antibiotic treatment for at least 24 hours.
+If your child has a throat or skin infection caused by group A strep bacteria, they can go back to school or child care once they've had two doses of a course of an appropriate antibiotic 12 hours apart without fever.

 How can I help my child feel better?

 Home remedies such as gargling with warm salt water may relieve some of your child's throat pain.
-Ibuprofen or acetaminophen can lower your child's temperature and lessen the pain.
+Acetaminophen or ibuprofen or can lower your child's temperature and lessen the pain.

 How long does it take to recover from group A strep infection?